Volunteer at the Camp Ketcha Barn

 Volunteer opportunities will be scheduled weekly or every other week depending on available projects and needs of the horsemanship program.
 Volunteer projects will be supervised by a Volunteer Project Manager and volunteers will be expected to participate in the project planned that day.

 The “Barn Bucks” program has been discontinued.
-If you have some barn bucks that have not been used, please check with Jessie.
+If you have some barn bucks that have not been used, please check with Rosemary.

 What kind of work would I be doing?